snikulin/linkedin-analytics/README.md

 # LinkedIn Analytics — Local PWA

 Private-first analytics for LinkedIn export files.
 Runs fully in the browser as a PWA with no servers or external APIs.
-Upload your XLSX/ODS/CSV, map the columns, and explore dashboards for overview, timing, content performance, and leaderboards.
+Upload your XLSX/ODS/CSV, map the columns, and explore dashboards for overview, timing, and content performance.

 ---